SourcePot/datapool/README.md

 2. **PHP 8+** and
 3. a **database** (and a database user, which will be used by the web application).

-To run Datapool on your computer as the local host, you could install XAMPP Apache + MariaDB + PHP + Perl (see https://www.apachefriends.org/).
-The example below, makes use of XAMPP as software environment.
-I would use Composer to install the web application with all its dependencies and the folder structure.
-To use Composer you will need to install the software on your computer or server, see https://getcomposer.org/download/.
-Personally, I tend to install the web application on my personal computer first (this serves as my local backup).
+To run Datapool on your computer as local host, you could install XAMPP Apache + MariaDB + PHP + Perl (see https://www.apachefriends.org/).
+The following example uses XAMPP as the software environment.

+Personally, I use Composer to install the web application with all its dependencies and the folder structure.
+If you like to use Composer you will need to install the software on your computer or server, see https://getcomposer.org/download/ for details.

+I tend to install the web application on my personal computer first (this serves as my local backup).
 In a later step I copy the whole Datapool directory with all it's files to the web server using FTP (FileZilla).

 ## Installing the web application
 1. Choose your target directory on your web server or your computer and run Composer `composer create-project sourcepot/datapool {add your target directory here}`.
 This will create, among other things, the `../src/www/`-subdirectory, which is the www-root and should be accessible through the network, i.e. by a client web browser.
 If you use XAMPP, locate the XAMPP directory, e.g. `.../xampp/htdocs/`.
 Your web applications' directories and files should be located there after successfully running Composer with this target directory.